Quiver grassmannians, quiver varieties and the preprojective algebra: Introduction

 This paper is organized as follows.
 In Section~\ref{sec:quivers-overview} we review some results on quivers, path algebras and preprojective algebras.
 In Section~\ref{sec:modules} we discuss various module categories of these objects and introduce our main object of study, the quiver grassmannian.
 We review the definition of the quiver varieties of Lusztig and Nakajima in Section~\ref{sec:QVs} and realize these as quiver grassmannians in Section~\ref{sec:QVs-and-QGs}.
 In Section~\ref{sec:actions-and-graded-versions} we introduce a natural group action and show how it can be used to recover group actions typically constructed on quiver varieties.
-In Section~\ref{sec:geom-reps} we use quiver grassmannians to give a geometric realization of integrable highest weight representations of a symmetric Kac-Moody algebra.
+We also define graded/cyclic versions of quiver grassmannians.
+In Section~\ref{sec:geom-reps} we use quiver grassmannians to give a geometric realization of integrable highest weight representations of a symmetric Kac-Moody algebra and discuss the compatibility of this construction with the natural nesting of quiver grassmannians.
 Finally, in Section~\ref{sec:injective-versus-projective} we discuss a precise relationship between our construction and a similar one due to Lusztig.
+Appendix~\ref{Shipman-Appendix}, added after the appearance of \cite{Shi10}, provides a proof that the maps between quiver grassmannians and quiver varieties described in the current paper are isomorphisms of algebraic varieties.